 He was recommended by the Legal 500 for “attention to detail, in-depth knowledge of the applicable laws and interpretation of the law’s application in the commercial environment of Dubai.”
 He was also named a “rising star” in the 2nd Edition of the “Guide to the World’s Leading Construction Lawyers.”

 Scott is also Cor’s younger brother and was instrumental in setting up Finding Your Feet and supporting Cor with her recovery.
 Scott provides the charity with invaluable legal advice as well as strategic direction.

 Angela J Higgins Bsc

-As well as being there with great business advice, Angela has provided Finding Your Feet with a HQ for the past 5 years.
-Skypark has been an excellent home for the charity and has contributed with fundraising, awareness and events.
+As well as being there with great business advice, Angela provided Finding Your Feet with a HQ for 5 years.
+Skypark was an excellent home for the charity in it’s formative years and has contributed with fundraising, awareness and events.